AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

-# AzureAD Sync - Endpoint Security & Device Management
+# Phase 3 - AzureAD Sync & Endpoint Security

 ## Objective
 This phase enables you to: